 Investments: The University's investments are primarily reported at fair value.
 The University's investment portfolio is primarily invested in three separate investment pools maintained by The University of Alabama.
 Fair value for the investment pools is provided by the System, based on the fair value of the underlying investment securities held by each investment pool.
 Fair value of the underlying securities held in each investment pool is based on quoted market prices or dealer quotes, where available, or determined using net asset values provided by underlying investment partnerships or companies, which primarily invest in readily marketable securities.
-Certain real estate and non-readily marketable securities held in the System-sponsored Endowment Fund and Long Term Reserve Pool (Note 3) are carried at cost, unless impaired.
 Fair value for investments held directly by the University is determined from quoted market prices or market prices of similar instruments.
 Net investment income or loss, including realized and unrealized gains and losses, is reported as nonoperating revenues (expenses) in the statements of revenues, expenses and changes in net position.